magnuscar/magnuscar.github.io/people/people.md

 **Valerio Tettamanti** studies the visual ecology of Naso brevirostris, a fish species belonging to the genus unicornfish in Justin Marshall's [Sensory Neurobiology Group][link Sensory Biology] the at Queensland Brain Institute, Queensland, Australia with [Fabio Cortesi][link Fabio Cortesi] and [Fanny de Busserolles][link Fanny].
 Carsten is happy to learn more about unicornfishes while being Valerio's supervisor at ETH Zurich.

+**Nikita Janakarajan** continues the studies on the timing of antibody induced mutation evolution in a lab rotation project.

+**Gregor Bachmann** studies the potential of Multidimensional Scaling as a visualisation method for HIV/antibody co-evolution.